nic11371/nic11371/README.md

 * 🌍  I'm based in Россия
 * ✉️  You can contact me at nic113744@gmail.com, https://t.me/nic1137171
-* 🧠  I'm learning a new framework as Flask, Django
+* 🧠  I work with frameworks Flask, Django and develop dashboard with Pandas, Matplotlib, Numpy
 * 🤝  I'm open to collaborating on interesting projects

 <a href="https://www.x.com/nic1137" target="_blank" rel="noreferrer"><img